 - 3.4.1.
 If the academy receives more applications than there are available places then children with the academy named on an education, health care plan (EHC) or equivalent will be automatically admitted to the academy.
-If there are still places available, priority for admission will be given to those children who meet the oversubscription criteria set out below: - Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangements order or special guardianship order.
-A looked after child is a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989). - Medical/social whether there are specific medical or social circumstances that can be met only by the child's attendance at the Academy. - Children having a sibling at the preferred school at the time of admission, including the 6th form. - Children prioritised by distance measured in a straight line from a child's home to the academy's main entrance (as determined by the Principal). - Definitive tie-breaker: in the event of there still being a tie, there will be a random ballot using an electronic random number generator.
-Such a ballot will be supervised by an officer of the Local Authority.
+If there are still places available, priority for admission will be given to those children who meet the oversubscription criteria set out below: - 5.4.1.1.
+Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangements order or special guardianship order.
+A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or, those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order. - Medical/social whether there are specific medical or social circumstances that can be met only by the child's attendance at the Academy.

-Measured from the Ordnance Survey address point for the property.
+- Children having a sibling at the preferred school at the time of admission, including the 6th form - Children prioritised by distance measured in a straight line from a child's home\\ to the academy's main entrance (as determined by the Principal). - Definitive tie-breaker: in the event of there still being a tie, there will be a random ballot using an electronic random number generator.
+Such a ballot will be supervised by an officer of the Local Authority. - \\Measured from the Ordnance Survey address point for the property.